What If Solid-State Laser Transitions Were Much Stronger?

 Are there Such Lasers?

 Surely, we cannot get hold of a piece of Nd:YAG with 100 times stronger pump and laser transitions.
-However, there are transition-metal-doped gain media which more or less have such properties: their oscillator strengths are high, and the upper-state lifetimes correspondingly low.
+However, there are transition-metal-doped laser gain media which have such properties to some extent: their oscillator strengths are high, and the upper-state lifetimes correspondingly low.
 For example, consider titanium–sapphire with an upper-state lifetime of about 3 μs only, i.e., about two orders of magnitude smaller than for Nd:YAG.
 Indeed, it is known that one cannot get high pulse energies with Q switching, whereas mode locking works very well here.

-There is still a difference between transition-metal-doped gain media and the gedanken experiment made above.
+There is still a difference between transition-metal-doped laser gain media and the gedanken experiment made above.
 The oscillator strengths are high, but smeared out over larger wavelength ranges.
-Therefore, the transition cross sections are not that high.
-The down side of this is that the laser threshold becomes rather high; this would not be the case if the emission cross sections would be much higher but in a smaller range.
+Therefore, the transition cross-sections are not that high.
+The down side of this is that the laser threshold becomes rather high; this would not be the case if the emission cross-sections would be much higher but in a smaller range.
 However, we can profit from the huge emission bandwidth, both when building wavelength-tunable lasers and ultrafast lasers for few-femtosecond pulses.

 This article is a posting of the Photonics Spotlight, authored by Dr. Rüdiger Paschotta.
 You may link to this page and cite it, because its location is permanent.
 See also the RP Photonics Encyclopedia.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.